 Start your day at Plaza de Armas (or Plaza Mayor) – the main square, marking the historic centre of Lima.
-Nearly every city in South America has a grand plaza but few are as beautiful as Lima’s, with its iconic yellow buildings, striking colonial architecture and perfectly sculpted flower beds.
+Nearly every city in South America has a grand plaza but few are as beautiful as Lima’s, with its iconic yellow buildings, archways, and perfectly sculpted flower beds.

 At the forefront of the square is La Catedral – Lima’s most famous sight and a symbol of the old city.
 Guided tours of the Basilica are available throughout the day or you can take a self-guided tour for a small entrance fee.